NixSkye/Fantasy-Adventure-Game/README.md

     git clone https://github.com/your-username/Fantasy-Adventure-Game.git

--Install Python (if not already installed): The game is developed in Python 3.
+Install Python (if not already installed): The game is developed in Python 3.
 Make sure Python is installed on your system.
 You can download it here.
--Run the game: Navigate to the game folder and run the game script:
+Run the game: Navigate to the game folder and run the game script:

     fantasyadventure.py